xlucn/xdg-xmenu/README.md

   -t TERMINAL Terminal emulator to use, default is xterm -x CMD      Xmenu command to use, default is xmenu
 Note:
-  Options after `--' are passed to xmenu
+  Options after `--' are passed to xmenu (or CMD)
 ```

+## Notes

+**Important:** Svg icons are supported since Imlib2 1.8.0.
+Thus, `xdg-xmenu` assumes that you have installed Imlib2 of at least that version.
+As a result, unlike the shell version, the svg icons are not converted to png anymore.
+If you don't have the required version of Imlib2, use the shell version instead.